randall-coding/music-festival-gpt/blog/write-up.md

 If `matches.txt` has 10 bands, I'm only getting back the first band.

-After trying a few different fixes, I added the magic words *do not abridge the list* to the prompt regarding the final output.
+After trying a few different fixes, I added the magic words *"do not abridge the list"* to the prompt regarding the final output.
 After adding this line, I was able to perform 12 successful runs in a row.
 We'll call that reliable enough for now.

 ### Mission 6: The final script